Michigan 500: U.S. 500

-In 1996, the CART series revived the second race at Michigan.
-They created a rival 500-mile race, the U.S. 500, to be held on the same day as the Indy 500.
-The event was discontinued after only one running.
-However, the moniker "U.S. 500" was kept, and for a period of time used for the traditional July 500-mile race.
+It marked the first and only time that two 500-mile races were held at Michigan in the same season.
+Jimmy Vasser won the 1996 edition, but it was discontinued after only one running.
+The U.S. 500 moniker, however, would be reused for a few years - used for the traditional July 500-mile race.
 The name "Marlboro 500" subsequently was switched to the new 500-mile race at Fontana.